-A few days ago, I came across a 2003 report on research into payscales in dance [ pdf link (130 KB) ], which had been commissioned by Dance UK and Foundation for Community Dance, and conducted by Jeanette Siddall.
+A few days ago, I came across a 2003 report on research into payscales in dance [link], which had been commissioned by Dance UK and Foundation for Community Dance, and conducted by Jeanette Siddall.
 Its aims had been to “empower individual dance practitioners to negotiate reasonable rates of pay for the work that they do, in order to assist in raising income levels across the sector”, yet we see that extremely little has changed in the intervening 14 years.

 While the main development has been the formation of Equity’s Freelance Dance Network and Equity's official rate card for dancers providing baseline rates of pay, most of the report could easily have been talking about independent dance in 2017, with dancers typically receiving paid work for a proportion of the whole year, with the periods of work often being scattered, and, which wasn’t discussed nearly often enough in my research, the need for dancers to “earn more while working to cover periods of unemployment and looking for work”.